-Darin has been on AUBAGIO for years.
+Darin has been on AUBAGIO for over 6 years.
 Keep reading to learn more about him—and his journey.

 My name is Darin and I live in North Dakota.
 I use AUBAGIO for my relapsing remitting MS.

 I have a family with four children—two boys and two girls—and a lovely wife.
 I work in the financial field.

 I love to garden…and I enjoy being outside…and just being with nature.
 I'd much rather would be outdoors.
 I kill plants that are inside…by…I don't water them.

 When I'm gardening, I look at things and I can see progress being made.
 At the end of the season, I get to pick my vegetables.
 I get to see my flowers.

 If I had to describe MS in one word, it's stress.
 And gardening helps me relieve that stress.

 I was diagnosed in 1997, on June 6th.

 I had the symptoms probably about a month prior to. it wasn't a long period of time.
 My left side would tighten up.
 And I'd have to hold onto something to make sure that I maintained my balance.
 My doctor called me…and she said, "You have multiple sclerosis."
 I laughed.
 And she said, "That's not a reaction I normally get."
 I told her point blank, "I thought I had a brain tumor, I was gonna be dead in six months.
 This is a lot better, and I can live with this."